How to Treat Hemorrhoids at Home

 • Severe pain

-• A large lump around the anus
+• A large lump near the anus

-• Symptoms lasting more than one week
+• Symptoms lasting more than a week

 • Recurrent hemorrhoids